SuperDisk/hUGEDriver/README.md

 ![hUGEDriver](https://nickfa.ro/images/Hugedriver2.gif)
----
+===

-This is the repository for hUGEDriver, the music driver for the Game Boy which plays music created in [hUGETracker.](https://github.com/SuperDisk/hUGETracker/)
+This is the repository for hUGEDriver, the music driver for the Game Boy which plays music created in [hUGETracker](https://github.com/SuperDisk/hUGETracker).

 If you want help using the tracker, driver, or just want to chat, join the [hUGETracker Discord server!](https://discord.gg/abbHjEj5WH)

-# Quick start (RGBDS)
+## Quick start (RGBDS)

 1. Export your song in "RGBDS .asm" format in hUGETracker.
 2. Choose a *song descriptor* name.
 This is what you will refer to the song as in your code.
 It must be a valid RGBDS symbol.
 3. Place the exported `.asm` file in your RGBDS project.
 4. Load `hl` with your song descriptor name, and `call hUGE_init`
-5. In your game's main loop or in a VBlank interrupt, `call _hUGE_dosound`
+5. In your game's main loop or in a VBlank interrupt, `call hUGE_dosound`
 6. When assembling your game, be sure to specify your music file and hUGEDriver.asm in your call to `rgbasm`/`rgblink`!

 Be sure to enable sound playback before you start!